sjoerd-verhagen/hellofresh-seasonality-spain/README.md

 **Step overview**

 First, I looked at the whole year to see which ingredients are **overused** or **underused** compared to how often they are actually in season.
 This uses a _freshness gap_ measure: the difference between an ingredient’s share of recipes and the share of the year it is in season.
+I excluded _cebolla_ (onion), since it appears in around 50 percent of recipes and is available fresh year-round, which would otherwise dominate the scatter plot and make the patterns in other produce harder to see.

 <img src="https://github.com/sjoerd-verhagen/hellofresh-seasonality-spain/blob/main/freshness gap.png" width="600">